 After one company submitted its environmental impact assessment (EIA) report for consideration, the local government named a competitor to the expert review panel.
-The expert was a vice president of a domestic company in the same sector as the company that was seeking approval.
-The competing executive said he wanted a stake in the company's new project.
+The expert was a vice president of a domestic company in the same sector as the applicant company.
+The competing executive said he wanted a stake in the new project.
 To persuade the company to agree, he questioned parts of the project from his position on the panel.
 As a result, the project was delayed, putting the project at risk and slowing the employment and tax benefits that the project was expected to bring to the local community and government.

-Another company said that an expert on a panel reviewing its EIA report required that the company disclose operating details on a particular technology system nearly a year after the EIA was approved.
-The approval agency told the company that this disclosure could affect future projects planned in the region.
-The panel challenged the performance of the company's technology, which had already met US Environmental Protection Agency standards for use in the United States, and said that the technology would not function as the company had said it would.
+Another company said an expert on a panel reviewing its EIA report required that the company disclose operating details on a technology system nearly a year after the EIA was approved.
+The approval agency told the company that this disclosure could affect future projects in the region.
+The panel challenged the performance of the company's technology, which had already met US Environmental Protection Agency standards, and said that the technology would not function as the company had said it would.
 In its place, the panel directed the company to install a more complex, unproven, and costly system.
 To address expert concerns and demonstrate the value of the technology, the company was required to provide the panel with design details, which it considered trade secrets.